dowendg/Owens-Personal-Game-Authenticator-PMA/README.md

     Flask API Endpoint: The application features a Flask API endpoint that handles the OAuth flow initiation and token management, enabling automated requests and integration with other services.
     Custom Domain Integration: The callback.py script allows integration with a custom domain, forwarding OAuth requests to the authentication server for streamlined processing.
-    Hard-Coded Values: The script uses hard-coded values for configuration, including ClientID, ClientSecret, and TenantID, which can be customized for your needs.
+    Hard-Coded Values: The script uses hard-coded values for configuration, including CLIENT_ID, CLIENT_SECRET, and TENTNT_ID, which can be customized for your needs.

 Future Improvements